Can you use Nespresso pods twice?

 If you want to run Vertuo pods twice in the Vertuo line models then make sure that the barcode on the top of the pod is not affected in the first run.

-This method works only best if the duration between brewing hasn’t been too long as once the punctured pod is exposed to air, it quickly loses quality aroma and aesthetic look.
+• You can only use the Nespresso capsule twice if the duration between brewing hasn’t been too long.
+As once the punctured pod it gets exposed to air and quickly loses its quality and aroma.
 So don’t expect a good cup of coffee the next day if you leave a spent pod in the machine.

 Why shouldn’t you use Nespresso pods twice?

-1. Your coffee might end up being taste bitter or burnt.
-The reason is if you brew pods twice, the grounds will get over-extracted.
+1. Your coffee will end up being bitter or burnt as the coffee grounds will get over-extracted when you run the pod twice.

-2. The taste of your coffee or espresso will become watery.
-The reason is there are only 7 to 9 grams of coffee grounds in the Nespresso pod which is sufficient for only one brew.
+2. The taste of your coffee or espresso will become watery without any crema layer.
+There are only 5 to 7 grams of coffee grounds in the Nespresso pod which is sufficient for only one shot of Espresso.

-3. If you run pods multiple times, the pod might melt inside the machine and end up being a failure of the machine.
+3. If you run pods multiple times, the pod might melt inside the machine and may cause damage to the machine.

 Read a guide on how to recycle Nespresso pods